FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 An EAP session begins with the server receiving an initial EAP-Request/Identity message.
-An EAP server supporting this specification MUST examining the identity to see if it uses the eap.arpa realm.
-Identities in the eap.arpa realm are specific to provision.
+An EAP server supporting this specification MUST examine the identity to see if it uses a realm located under eap.arpa.
+Identities in the eap.arpa realm are specific to provisioning.
 Processing of all other identities is unchanged by this specificatipon.

 If the server receives a malformed NAI in the eap.arpa domain, it MUST reply with an EAP Failure, as per {{RFC3748, Section 4.2}}.